kserve/kserve/python/huggingfaceserver/README.md

 ```

-If vllm needs to be disabled include the flag `--disable_vllm` in the container args.
+If vllm needs to be disabled include the flag `--backend=huggingface` in the container args.
 In this case the KServe python runtime will be used.

 ```yaml
 apiVersion: serving.kserve.io/v1beta1